 Technology, Humanities, and the Arts in London and Scotland

-20 May – 17 June 2017
+May 29 – June 27, 2024

-Both classes in this program count toward the Citizen Scholars program.
+All classes in this program count toward the Citizen Scholars program.

 - hands-on workshops